How should advisors use Starfish?

 1) Starfish EARLY ALERT is an early warning and student tracking system at UNCG that takes a more holistic approach to student success rather than concentrating solely on students with traditional at-risk characteristics.
 Starfish EARLY ALERT relies on reporting by the campus community to identify students who need additional academic support.

 At any point in the semester, instructors can raise alert flags, congratulatory kudos, and helpful referrals to provide students with feedback.
 To allow for more efficient reporting, instructors will receive an email invitation to complete Academic Status Reports (ASR) at 4th, 7th, and 12th weeks of each semester and will be asked to make note of academic and/or personal concerns.
 Advisors also have the ability to raise select items on students they support.
 For a comprehensive guide that summarizes the UNCG flag, kudos, and referral options available, check out our Detailed Guide to Flags, Kudos, & Referrals.
 Below is a quick summary of the feedback items that Starfish offers instructors, advisors, and academic support staff:

 • Kudos are used to recognize student accomplishments and to congratulate them on their academic performance.
-Instructors can provide kudos for students who are showing improvement in the course or who are showing outstanding academic performance.
+Instructors can provide kudos for students who are showing improvement in the course or who are off to a great start, showing outstanding academic performance.
 Students are notified when they receive kudos in their courses.
 Kudos comments are optional but encouraged and will be delivered to the student verbatim, so first-person comments are recommended.

 • Referrals can be raised to suggest a helpful campus resource that may aid in a student’s academic performance.
-Referrals may currently be issues to the following offices: Academic Achievement Center, Writing Center, Speaking Center, Math Help Center, Career and Professional Development Center, Students First Office, and International Student Services & Support (IPC).
-Advisors also have the ability to issue referrals to their advisees.
+Referrals may currently be issued to the following offices: Academic Achievement Center, Writing Center, Speaking Center, Math Help Center, Career & Professional Development , Students First Office, International Student Services & Support (IPC), the Office of TRIO Programs, the Office of Accessibility Resources & Services (OARS), and the Digital ACT Studio.
+Advisors also have the ability to issue referrals on their advisees.
 Students are notified when they are issued a referral, but referral comments are not sent to students.
 Comments will be seen by support staff in receiving offices.